 Dr. Roz Heiko

-On any given day, I am speaking to a group of therapists overseas or in the US about the meaning of symbolic play, putting the finishing touches on my book about the Heroine’s Journey for Girls, or creating an e-course on practical aspects of assembling a sandplay room.
+On any given day, I am speaking to a group of therapists overseas about the meaning of symbolic play, putting together a training on therapeutic presence and courage, or writing a journal article on aspects of case consultation.

-I work with brave therapists looking to revitalize their own practices by introducing them to Sandplay.
-This training and consultation is for the mental health professional who is emotionally exhausted from years of being present for their own clients, or looking to shake up their services with a more creative approach to conventional talk therapy.
+I specialize in working with brave therapists looking to revitalize their own practices by introducing them to Sandplay.
+This training and consultation is for both beginning and seasoned mental health professionals who are looking to offer clients a more deeply engaged, nuanced and creative approach to conventional therapies.

 I believe in preparing others for the beauty of the breakthrough moment, moments that come when children and families experience the power of Sandplay for the first time and begin to conquer their own definition of impossible.